LiMinggang/madedit-mod/README.txt

 Mod v0.4.0
 1.New: No scroll bar for HTML/Markdown preview window #95
+Fix: Find Hex should be gray out if Regular expression was enabled #97

 Mod v0.3.9
 1.Improve on change syntax on save as